 Advantages of going solar for businesses

 There are many good reasons for businesses to generate their own electricity with solar panels:

 Solar is cost-effective and saves money

 One of the best reasons to install a commercial or industrial solar panel system is the financial benefit.
 Offsetting some or all of your electricity use at a factory or small business with solar reduces electric bills and energy costs from day one.
 Plus, solar panel systems can operate effectively for over 30 years, and once your business makes back the upfront investment for their system, you can generate free electricity from their panel system for many years after.
 Solar panels also usually come with warranties of around 25 years, so you can count on them lasting for a long time.

 Solar helps foster a sustainable brand image

 Solar panels are a visible signal that your company is committed to sustainability and a clean energy future.
 How companies and corporations are responding to environmental responsibility is an increasingly important issue; by taking action to support clean, renewable energy, companies can signal to potential customers that they care about more than just turning a profit.
-Installing solar is a great way to generate positive buzz with stakeholders and the local community, whether you are a nonprofit or a commercial business.
+Installing commercial grade solar is a great way to generate positive buzz with stakeholders and the local community, whether you are a nonprofit or a commercial business.

 Installing solar supports the local economy

 Many of the highest quality solar panel installation companies are local businesses, and contracting with them for a large commercial installation increases demand for high-quality, local labor.
 Additionally, the money spent on installation goes right into your local economy.